RenatoCesarF/RenatoCesarF/README.md

 <hr>

 <h2> 👨‍💻 About Me </h2>
 I'm a Software Engineer with a degree in Information Systems and 5 years of experience in back-end development.
-I specialize in building scalable APIs using Python, TypeScript, Go, and .NET, with a strong foundation in software architecture, including microservices and CI/CD pipelines with GitHub Actions and Kubernetes.
+I specialize in building scalable APIs using Python, TypeScript, Go, and Ruby, with a strong foundation in software architecture, including microservices and CI/CD pipelines with GitHub Actions and Kubernetes.

 While my focus is on back-end engineering, I also have solid knowledge of React and Flutter, enabling me to contribute across the full stack with a process-optimization mindset.